Set 32 · Study 1 / 5

 He has invested a lot of money in the stock market.

-Synonyms: put
+Synonyms: finance, fund, put money into

 Origin: mid 16th century (in the senses ‘clothe’, ‘clothe with the insignia of a rank’, and ‘endow with authority’): from French investir or Latin investire, from in- ‘into, upon’ + vestire ‘clothe’ (from vestis ‘clothing’). invest (sense 1) (early 17th century) is influenced by Italian investire